Building in a Container

 - --aws-dir

 Directory containing AWScli configuration.
+Avoid $HOME/.aws unless you fully trust the container.

 - --git-credential-store